att/rcloud.params/README.md

 This RCloud package allows notebook variables to be exposed as parameters, both through query parameters and through UI elements.
 Useful for re-rendering a notebook and easily changing key inputs.

-Two functions allow you to set parameters as widgets.

 1. Use `param_set` to assign multiple variables.
 Each variable is given a list with information about how the parameter should be disaplyed in a notebook.
 Once paramters are set call `submit` to generate a submit button.
 Once selected query string will be update and variables assigned in the notebook with the correct class (eg. date input to "Date")

 ```{r}